List of DC Comics characters: E: Ember in other media

+Grant Emerson

+Grant Emerson is the first character known as Damage.
+He had just moved with his parents to a new home in suburban Atlanta.
+His parents moved often due to their work for the Symbolix Corporation, and Grant usually felt like an outsider among other kids.
+At his new school, Grant suddenly discovers he is a metahuman with incredible strength and the ability to produce explosive blasts when he accidentally levels his entire school.
+A superhero/supervillain battle involving Baron Blitzkrieg, Iron Munro, and others results in extensive damage to downtown Atlanta.
+Damage is arrested for his part in the event.
+However, Sarge Steel is able to cut a deal for him: he would be banned from Georgia for life and remanded into the custody of the Titans, led by Roy Harper.

+After leaving the Titans to uncover his origins, Damage learns that he gained his powers as part of an experiment at Symbolix called Project: Telemachus, where he was imbued with the DNA of various superheroes by Vandal Savage.
+Around the same time, he learns that he is the son of Al Pratt, the original Atom.
+Roy Harper manage to erase Grant's criminal records, making him no longer a fugitive and allowing him to join the team.

+During the "Blackest Night" event, the JSA are attacked by their fallen members, who have been resurrected as Black Lanterns.
+Damage is saved from Black Lantern Al Pratt by Atom (Ray Palmer), but is killed by Jean Loring.

+Damage is resurrected during the Doomsday Clock storyline, where he appears with the Justice Society of America after they are restored to the timeline.

 Emperor Blackgate

-Emperor Blackgate (Ignatius Ogilvy) is a fictional character appearing in American comic books published by DC Comics.
-He appeared during "The New 52".

-Ignatius Ogilvy is the son of a crook named Ed Ogilvy who was later killed alongside his wife during a negotiation.
-Ignatius becomes a henchman of the Penguin, gains a deep three-lined scar on his right arm from a Batarang during his lookout position, and later became Penguin's right-hand man.
+Emperor Blackgate (Ignatius Ogilvy) is the son of a crook named Ed Ogilvy, who was killed alongside his wife during a negotiation.
+Ogilvy went on to become a henchman of the Penguin and gained a deep three-lined scar on his right arm after Batman attacked him with a Batarang.

-When the Penguin is awaiting trial, Ogilvy took over his operations and assumes the name Emperor Penguin.
-He starts by freeing Poison Ivy who was trapped underground by Penguin's men and unleashing the Man-Bat Serum on some people in Gotham City.
-After sending his men to collect some ingredients and calling in a favor from Poison Ivy, Emperor Penguin transforms into a monster using a chemical derived from the Man-Bat Serum, Bane's Venom drug, and one of Poison Ivy's plant concoctions giving him an appearance that has red eyes, pointed ears, and blue skin that has a bark-like consistency while possessing superhuman strength, durability, and speed.
+When the Penguin is awaiting trial, Ogilvy takes over his operations and assumes the name Emperor Penguin.
+Oglivy uses a serum derived from the Man-Bat serum, Bane's Venom drug, and one of Poison Ivy's plant concoctions, which transforms him into a blue wood-skinned creature with superhuman strength, durability, and speed.
 Batman and Penguin work together to take down Emperor Penguin, with Penguin using a firebomb umbrella to defeat him.
 After being imprisoned in Blackgate Penitentiary, Emperor Penguin is taken to the cattle-like "prison boss" as Emperor Penguin tells his backstory to him.
 Afterwards, Emperor Penguin kills the "prison boss" and takes control of his operations while rebranding himself as Emperor Blackgate.

-In "Forever Evil", Emperor Blackgate joins the Secret Society of Super Villains.
-He briefly allied with Bane before being double-crossed and brought to Penguin.
-Penguin tells Emperor Blackgate that the Arkham fighters are not afraid of Bane, as they are more afraid of Batman.

-Emperor Blackgate was seen when Jim Gordon was incarcerated at Blackgate Penitentiary for a crime he did not commit.